Wilson loop invariants and bulk-boundary correspondence in higher-order topological insulators with two anticommuting mirror symmetries: Topological invariants and bulk-boundary correspondence

-We note that while $\eta^\text{per}_{j\varepsilon}$ characterize the topology of Wannier spectra, thus furnishing a bulk-boundary correspondence for Wilson loops, their relation to the bulk-boundary correspondence of the original Hamiltonian is less clear.
-We have constructed various combinations of invariants $\eta^\text{per}_{j\varepsilon}$, motivated by different intuitions, that match the number of corner-bound states of the original Hamiltonian in open boundary conditions, in some but not all cases.
-For example, it is easy to check that the product $\eta^\text{per}_{1\pi}\eta^\text{per}_{2\pi}$ does so by comparing to the bottom row in Fig.~\ref{fig:BECsep}.
+However, the relation to the bulk-boundary correspondence of the original Hamiltonian is less clear.
+In Fig.~\ref{fig:OBC}, we show the energy spectra under open boundary conditions for the separable and nonseparable models.
+We have constructed various combinations of invariants $\eta^\text{per}_{j\varepsilon}$, motivated by different intuitions, that match the number of corner-bound states of the original Hamiltonian in open boundary conditions in some but not all cases.
+For example, it is easy to check that the product $\eta^\text{per}_{1\pi}\eta^\text{per}_{2\pi}$ does so by comparing Figs.~\ref{fig:BECsep} and \ref{fig:BECnonsep} to Fig.~\ref{fig:OBC}(a)-(d).
 This can be motivated by the expectation that changes in the invariants characterizing the gap $\varrho_{j\pi}$ are related to the corresponding spectral edge gap closing, and then by the intuition that the edge theory maintains the tensor-product form of the bulk Hamiltonian.
-However, this construction fails to capture the bulk-boundary correspondence in Fig.~\ref{fig:BECnonsep}.
+However, this construction fails to capture the bulk-boundary correspondence in Fig.~\ref{fig:BEC-BC} compared to Fig.~\ref{fig:OBC}(e) and (f).
 We have also inspected more complicated constructions, such as $\min(\eta_{\max\times},\eta_{\max+})$ where $\eta_{\max\circ} = \max(\eta_{10},\eta_{1\pi}) \circ \max(\eta_{20},\eta_{2\pi})$, which captures the correct number of corner-bound states in all cases we studied except the right panels of Fig.~\ref{fig:BEC-BC}.
-The motivation behind this construction is more complicated, but since it does not work in all cases, we only present it as an interesting attempt at such a construction.
+The motivation behind this construction is more complicated, but since it does not work in all the cases, we only present it as an interesting attempt at such a construction.